-Office of Business Development - administers the department's Disadvantaged Business Enterprise (DBE) program.
+Office of Business Development - administers the department's Disadvantaged Business Enterprise (DBE) program and on-the-job training (OJT) programs.

 Safety and Security Administration - provides emergency management coordination for disasters and emergency declarations.
 Coordinates with the Michigan State Police and other law enforcement agencies.